fboes/aerofly-weather/docs/command-line.md

 Desktop shortcuts
 -----------------

 Desktop shortcuts make your every-day start-up more accessible.
-METAR information will be copied to Aerofly FS 2 by just clicking on a small file on your desktop.
+METAR information will be copied to Aerofly FS 2 by just clicking an icon sitting on your desktop.

 The easiest way to create a batch file is to trigger `aerofly-make-batch` from a command line.
 Below you will find detailed instructions on how to configure this manually.